coplat/coplat.github.io/index.md

 title:
 ---

-# Welcome to My Portfolio

-Hi, I've just started learning Rust, and this page showcases some of my tinkerings with it.
+Hi, I'm new to Rust, and this page showcases some of my tinkerings with it.

 ## My Rust Projects